 Fishermen lost their fishing gear.

 The same thing happened in Tan Mach village.
 Tan Mach village chief Nguyen Tat Huu shared: “From March to June this year, I lost 100 traps, not including ropes and anchors, causing a loss of more than 40 million VND.
 My uncle's son, Nguyen Tat Viet, lost 200 traps, causing a loss of more than 50 million VND.
 The purse seine fishing boats in Khanh Hoa province should have been operating in offshore fishing grounds because of their long length and strong capacity.
-They are fishing in the nearshore waters illegally.”
+They are fishing illegally in the nearshore waters.”

-Timely action is needed
+Prompt action is needed.

 Chairman of Vinh Thai Commune People's Committee Nguyen Huu Truong said that the whole commune currently has about 200 boats with a total capacity of over 3,000 CV.
 Fishermen in the commune mainly practice near-shore fishing, such as: reef fishing, trawling, pounding shrimp, diving for lobsters and snails...